 However, there is still significant unknowns in stem cell science, and they cannot be used to treat all medical conditions or diseases.
 The current applications and methods of treatments are quite often exaggerated by some doctors or media who do not fully understand limitations of the cellular science and especially by stem cell hospitals looking to capitalize on hype by promising treatments to patients with severe chronic conditions or genetic defects.
 The information we provide on our website is intended to help our patients understand both the limitations and potential of cellular therapy and to help prospective patients spot inconsistencies or misinformation being widely circulated by doctors offering unproven or unethical treatments.

-The potential of cellular intervention is evident in the use of hematopoietic (blood) stem cells that has been used for over 50 years to save the lives of tens of thousands of children with leukemia and for the use of regenerating the immune system after chemotherapy.
+The potential of cellular intervention is evident in the use of hematopoietic (blood) stem cells that has been used for over 50 years to save the lives of tens of thousands of children with leukemia and for the use of regenerating the immune system after chemotherapy or for managing antibody-mediated central nervous system diseases.
 Cells are also used quite often by professional athletes for treating tissue damage or for injuries to the musculoskeletal system and across the world, clinical trials are underway to explore novel new ways of using stem cells in modern medicine.
 Learn more frequently asked questions about stem cells

 Regenerative medicine and stem cell therapies are a branch of medical science that deal with molecular biology and tissue manipulation & engineering.
 The purpose of the Regeneration Centers’ treatments and therapies deals with the process of engineering, repairing , replacement or regeneration of human cells, organs and tissues to restore normal function.
 Our center brings together international experts in stem cell biology, bioengineering, nanotechnology, clinical research and bioinformatics to address the proper applications and challenges associated with stem cell science.
 We have licensed medical facilities in Bangkok,Pattaya and Chiang Rai.
 Functional Medical Treatments.